-Since FY 20102 HUD has limited annual decreases in the low and very-low income limit to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2023.
-For 2023, HUD is using the annualized change in the national median family income as measured by the ACS from 2019 to 2021 because of the lack of ACS 2020 estimates as previously discussed.
-Twice this change is approximately 5.92 percent, which is greater than five percent, so for FY 2023, the income limits "cap" is 5.92 percent.
+Since FY 20103 HUD has limited annual decreases in the low- and very low-income limits to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
+Starting in FY 2024, HUD specified that the cap should be measured using the annual change in the unadjusted national median family income subject to an absolute cap of 10 percent.
+HUD first announced this methodology on January 10, 2024 in a Federal Register Notice.
+For 2025, the annual change measured by the ACS from 2022 to 2023 is approximately 4.6 percent.
+Twice this change is approximately 9.2 percent, which is less than the ten percent absolute cap.
+So, for FY 2025, the income limits "cap" is 9.2 percent.

 HUD bases the median family incomes and income limits for the U.S. Virgin Islands and the Pacific Islands on 2020 Decennial Census data which is the most current information available.
 The decennial data for the U.S. Virgin Islands and the Pacific Islands reports 2019 median family incomes.
-HUD trends these incomes forward using the change in national median family incomes between 2019 and 2021 (from the ACS).
-HUD then applies the same CPI adjustment used in ACS areas from 2021 to fiscal year 2023.
+HUD trends these incomes forward using the change in national median family incomes between 2019 and 2023 (from the ACS).
+HUD then applies the same national per capita wages inflation adjustment used in ACS areas from FY 2023 to FY 2025.

-Newly for FY 2023, because the overall median family income in Puerto Rico is very low, at less than one third of the national median family income, HUD is electing to raise the Extremely Low Income Limits to the value of the Very Low Income Limits within the territory to expand the number of families who are eligible for targeted assistance in HUD's rental assistance programs.
+Starting in FY 2023 and continuing for FY 2025, because the overall median family income in Puerto Rico is very low, at less than one third of the national median family income, HUD began raising the extremely low-income limits to the value of the very low-income limits within the territory to expand the number of families who are eligible for targeted assistance in HUD's rental assistance programs.

-Public Housing/Section 8 Income Limits are used to determine the income eligibility of applicants for Public Housing, Section 8, and other programs subject to 42 USC 1437a(b)(2).
-The income limits are calculated from the HUD medians for FY 2023.
+Public Housing/Section 8 income limits are used to determine the income eligibility of applicants for Public Housing, Section 8, and other programs subject to 42 USC 1437a(b)(2).
+The income limits are calculated from the HUD medians for FY 2025.